Jeremy Guthrie: Colorado Rockies

 On February 6, 2012, Guthrie was traded to the Colorado Rockies for pitchers Matt Lindstrom and Jason Hammel.

-Guthrie battled through inconsistency and a mental lapse while pitching in Coors Field, registering an ERA over 8 at home for the Rockies.
+He was the Rockies Opening Day starter in his brief stint in Colorado.
+He was not effective pitching in Coors Field, registering an ERA over 8 at home for the Rockies.
 In 19 games (15 starts), Guthrie had an ERA of 6.35.
-His record was 3–9 in his short stay with Colorado.
+His record was 3–9 in half a season with Colorado.

 Kansas City Royals

 On July 20, 2012, Guthrie was traded to the Kansas City Royals for left-handed starter Jonathan Sánchez.
-He proved to be the Royals' best pitcher in the second half of the season, posting a record of 5–3 with a 3.16 ERA in 14 starts.
-On November 20, Guthrie inked a three-year, $25 million deal with the Royals through 2015.
-Guthrie earned $5 million in 2013, $11 million in 2014, and $9 million in the contract's final year.
+Guthrie proved to be the Royals' best pitcher in the second half of the season, posting a record of 5–3 with a 3.16 ERA in 14 starts.
+On November 20, Guthrie signed a three-year, $25 million contract with the Royals through 2015.
+He earned $5 million in 2013, $11 million in 2014, and $9 million in the contract's final year.

 Guthrie logged the most innings of his career during the 2013 season with 211 2/3.
 He finished with a 15–12 record and a 4.04 ERA in 33 starts.
-During the 2014 season Guthrie posted a 4.13 ERA over 202.2 innings and finished the regular season with a record of 13–11.
+In 2014, Guthrie posted a 4.13 ERA over 202.2 innings and finished the regular season with a record of 13–11.
 He also appeared in the postseason for the first time in his career.
-In Game 3 of the ALCS against his former team, the Baltimore Orioles, he allowed one run over five innings and got a no decision in the Royals victory.
-He made two starts in the 2014 World Series against the San Francisco Giants, going 1–1.
+In Game 3 of the AL Championship Series against his former team, the Orioles, he allowed one run over five innings and got a no decision in the Royals victory.
+He made two starts in the World Series against the San Francisco Giants, going 1–1.

-On May 25, 2015, Guthrie had the worst start of his career, and one of the worst starts in MLB history, against the New York Yankees.
-Guthrie gave up nine hits, 11 earned runs, and three walks.
+On May 25, 2015, Guthrie had the worst start of his career, and one of the worst starts in MLB history, against the Yankees.
+He gave up nine hits, 11 earned runs, and three walks.
 Thirteen of the 16 batters he faced reached base, and he recorded just three outs before being pulled.
 Guthrie was the first pitcher since Jae Kuk Ryu in 2006 to give up four home runs while pitching fewer than two innings.
-On August 22, the Royals demoted Guthrie to the bullpen to make room in the rotation for Kris Medlen.
+On August 22, the Royals demoted Guthrie to the bullpen, moving Kris Medlen to the rotation.
 Guthrie finished 8–8 with an ERA of 5.95 in 30 games (24 starts).
 He walked 44 batters and struck out just 84 in 148 1/3 innings pitched.
+He did not appear in the postseason as the Royals won the World Series.
 He became a free agent following the season.

-Texas Rangers
+Minor leagues (2016)

 On February 20, 2016, Guthrie signed a minor league deal with the Texas Rangers.
 He was released on March 28.

-San Diego Padres

-On April 1, 2016, Guthrie signed a minor league contract with the San Diego Padres.
-He was released on June 3, 2016.

-Miami Marlins

-On June 25, 2016, Guthrie signed a minor league contract with the Miami Marlins.
-After he struggled at the AAA level and the Marlins acquired starting pitching depth, the Marlins released Guthrie from his minor league deal on July 30, 2016.
+On April 1, he signed a minor league contract with the San Diego Padres.
+He was released on June 3.
+On June 25, Guthrie signed a minor league contract with the Miami Marlins.
+After he struggled at Triple-A and the Marlins acquired starting pitching depth, the Marlins released Guthrie on July 30.